 Traditionally, Mugicha is made by boiling unpeeled roasted barley seeds in water.
 Another method is to brew roasted barley and ground barley in hot water.

 However, since the early 1980s, tea bags filled with powdered barley have been more popular in Japan.

-Mugicha is usually served cold in Japan and one of a popular drink during the summer.
-Mugicha in Japan is available in tea bags or PET bottles and sold in supermarkets, convenience stores, or vending machines.
+Mugicha is usually served cold in Japan and one of the popular drinks during the summer.
+Mugicha in Japan is available in tea bags or PET bottles and is sold in supermarkets, convenience stores, or vending machines.

 Research shows that Mugicha or roasted barley has antibacterial antioxidants and can improve blood smoothness.
 Especially because Mugicha is free from caffeine levels, so it can be consumed more and healthier.